chinmayhegde/fodl/_posts/2022-01-18-representation01.md

 Let us begin simple.
 As before, suppose all we have is a bunch of training data points:
 \\[ X = \{(x_i, y_i)\}_{i=1}^n \subset \mathbb{R}^d \times \mathbb{R} \\]
-and our goal will be to *exactly* fit a neural network to $X$.
-That is, we will lean a function $f$ that, when evaluated on every data point $x_i$ in the training data, returns $y_i$.
-Thus, $f$ learns to *memorize* the data.
+and our goal will be to a network that *exactly* memorizes $X$.
+That is, we will learn a function $f$ that, when evaluated on every data point $x_i$ in the training data, returns $y_i$.
 Equivalently, if we define empirical risk via the squared error loss:

 $$
 l(y,\hat{y}) = 0.5(y - \hat{y})^2, \quad R(f) = \sum_i \frac{1}{n} l(y_i, \hat{y_i})
 $$

-then we seek an $f$ that achieves *zero* risk.
+then $f$ achieves *zero empirical risk*.

 But why should memorization be interesting?
 After all, machine learning folks are taught to be wary of [overfitting](https://en.wikipedia.org/wiki/Overfitting) to the training set.
 In introductory ML courses we spend several hours (and homework sets) covering the [bias-variance](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff) tradeoff, the importance of adding a regularizer to decrease variance (at the expense of incurring extra "bias"), etc etc.